On the intersection of Cantor sets and products of random matrices

 The computation above exploits the discreteness of the stationary measure \cite[Remark, pp.~618]{Kenyon--Peres: translated Cantor sets}.
 Let us define the following.

-\begin{definition} The pair $(D_1, D_2)$ is \textbf{degenerate} if and only if one of the matrices $A_i$ has rank one. \end{definition} When this happens, the image of the corresponding $f_i$ is a singleton, making the $\mu$-stationary measure discrete (and thus unique).
+\begin{definition} The pair $(D_1, D_2)$ is \textbf{degenerate} if and only if there is a $\mu$-valid index $i$ such that $A_i$ has rank one. \end{definition} When this happens, the image of the corresponding $f_i$ is a singleton, making the $\mu$-stationary measure unique and discrete.
 We can then calculate the dimension by tracking the trajectory of the said singleton under all $f_i$.
 The calculations by Kenyon and Peres (such as Example \ref{example: KP example}) fall under this category.
 See the recent paper by Fan and Vebitskiy \cite{Fan--Vebitskiy} for a general formula under this assumption.

 In our setting, the formula in \cite[Theorem 1.1]{Fan--Vebitskiy} writes as follows.
 Consider the same setting as in Theorem \ref{theorem: KP main result}, and let $\{f_i\}_{i \in I}$ be the associated IFS where $I = \{0, 1, \ldots, b-1\}$.
 Suppose that there is a $\mu$-valid index $j$ and $\alpha \in [-1, 1]$ with $f_j([-1, 1]) = \{ \alpha \}$.
 Then, letting $p_i = \mu( \{ t | t_1 = i \} )$ for each $i$,